Epifany/pokemon-genetics-calculator-marble/README.md

 ## Pokemon Genetics Probability Calculator (Gen 6 and currently onward)

+This version uses the "marble" approach to calculate possibilities:<br>
+Each of the 12 IVs from the parents are a "marble", and (depending on your inclusion of Destiny Knot) 3 or 5 marbles are selected to be passed to the baby Pokemon.<br>
+This calculator considers the chance of when IVs overlap, such as when the HP IVs of both parents are selected to be passed down.

 This is a new version of a probability calculator I created a few years ago, with several changes made:

 The calculator now includes the option for the Pokemon to hold an Everstone<br>